sourcepole/ansible-playbook-patroni-debian/README.md

  * `patroni_ca_dir` (where to find certificates that need to be deployed, only needed when `use_certificates: true`)

-Example: `ansible-playbook -i inventory -e dcs=consul patroni.yml`
+Example: `ansible-playbook -i inventory -i @vars.yml patroni.yml`

 For further configuration and understanding it might be useful to consult the [patroni configuration settings documentation](https://github.com/zalando/patroni/blob/master/docs/SETTINGS.rst).